faisalmlalani/faisalmlalani.github.io/_posts/2020-04-03-the-crazy-ones-in-ladakh.md

 {% include post-image.html path="documentation/2020-04-03-the-crazy-ones-in-ladakh/7.jpeg" path-detail="documentation/2020-04-03-the-crazy-ones-in-ladakh/7.jpeg" alt="" %}
 _The edge of Leh._

 The goal was to first make it to the Nubra Valley, a vast cradle of nature surrounded by the snowy mountains.
-Timu had mentioned to me that I /might/ be able to find a horse there, for it was lush and filled with roaming herders offering rides and other interaction with their livestock.
+Timu had mentioned to me that I _might_ be able to find a horse there, for it was lush and filled with roaming herders offering rides and other interaction with their livestock.
 Next up was the Pangong Lake, the literal liquid gem of Ladakh.
-It was the highlight of almost every tourist, and also the physical set of the conclusion to one of my favorite movies, /3 Idiots/.
+It was the highlight of almost every tourist, and also the physical set of the conclusion to one of my favorite movies, _3 Idiots_.
 Finally, we would drive back to Leh and head back to Srinagar.
 All of this in 3 days.

+_We can do this.
+We can do this.
+We can do this._

+I repeated this over, and over, and over again to Shubham.
+It was more for me than him, because if I started doubting myself, it was all over.

+As if to test my self-confidence, a streak of motorcyclists passed us by, adorning both professional gear and skill.
+One of them stopped to check on us, and was quickly baffled at how amateurish we looked.

+_You’re going to get yourselves killed.
+Go get some actual gear!_

+Nothing like the reminder of the threat of death from a stranger to get the endorphins running.

+I hopped back on the bike, and we took off up the mountain kings.

 ---

-...in progress...
+10 minutes.

+That’s how long it took before we noticed something was wrong.
+Shubham slowed down a bit.

+_Do you smell that?_

+I didn’t, at first.
+I was too focused on the beauty of our surroundings.

+Shubham stopped the bike, and we hopped off to investigate.
+It didn’t take too long to figure it out — the extra canister of gas strapped to the side of the bike had ripped after being scraped continuously on the rugged road.
+We glanced at the trail behind us and found a long streak of petrol acting as footprints of our short journey thus far.

+I quickly unstrapped the canister and covered the hole with my scarf.
+Shubham searched his bag for something to cover the leak and found a dense piece of plastic, something we were given to hold a souvenir bought earlier.

+Phew.
+Crisis averted.

+…right?

+We jumped back on the bike and continued forth.

+For 10 more minutes.

+_It’s not working!_

+The smell had returned, and we hopped off to assess the problem once more.
+The plastic wasn’t working.
+The hole was too big, and we didn’t have anything to prevent further leakage.
+And if we risked more trials, who knows how much damage we were doing to the environment?

+After some deliberation, Shubham and I agreed to fill the bike up with as much petrol as we could, and leave the canister on the side of the road, with a sign for future (and smarter) travelers to take advantage of.

+At this point, we were both a little tuckered out.
+It had been only 20 minutes into our 3-day journey, and already we had faced a seemingly endless stream of struggle.
+But I was used to struggle, especially during travel.
+I was okay; Shubham was who I was worried about.

+_How are you holding up?_

+_Well, it’s like you said, right?
+This just means I’m a traveler now!
+And besides, look at this view!_

+Shubham extended his arms out and took it all in.
+I was elated, and followed.

+Seeing the waves upon waves of mountains stretch out behind a death machine adorned with our scrappy gear really put things in perspective.

+{% include post-image.html path="documentation/2020-04-03-the-crazy-ones-in-ladakh/8.jpeg" path-detail="documentation/2020-04-03-the-crazy-ones-in-ladakh/8.jpeg" alt="" %}
+_Our horse._

+---

+The next hour passed without further complication.
+The weather got harsher and harsher as we drove on.
+The wind was heavy, the cold heavier.

+We rode in silence, and we rode uphill: 16,000 ft, 16,500 ft, 17,000 ft… when we reached 17,500 ft, Shubham started wondering if we had taken a wrong turn somewhere.

+Our only directions were scribbled on the sheet of paper Timu provided, and it mainly consisted of bullet points of places to stop.

+So I did what any good explorer would do, and pointed forward and said, /that way/.

+Once we got above 18,000 ft, a small clearing came into view.
+Soldiers were scattered around, along with a few other travelers huddled up together.
+On the left —

+{% include post-image.html path="documentation/2020-04-03-the-crazy-ones-in-ladakh/9.jpeg" path-detail="documentation/2020-04-03-the-crazy-ones-in-ladakh/9.jpeg" alt="" %}

 {% include post-image.html path="documentation/2020-04-03-the-crazy-ones-in-ladakh/thumb.jpeg" path-detail="documentation/2020-04-03-the-crazy-ones-in-ladakh/thumb.jpeg" alt="" %}

+---

+Due to the length of the experience, I’ve decided to separate this story into 2 parts.
+Check back __next Tuesday, Apr 13__ for the conclusion!